-The “PLO Lab” launched in late October, and I’ve spent much of the last few weeks plowing my way through it, though I’m not done yet (are you ever really done studying when it comes to poker?).
+Immediately upon the “PLO Lab” launched I decided to spend then ext few weeks plowing my way through it, though I’m not done yet (are you ever really done studying when it comes to poker?).
 That’s because the course is a membership program that is updated every week with “Play and Explain” videos, every month with new theory modules, and access to a private PLO Facebook group.

 As they say at Upswing Poker, “This is an advanced program based on cutting edge PLO theory and strategies derived from solvers and years of hard work away from the table.”